ricvolpi/min-max-loss/README.md

 ## How it works

-Run:
+Run

 ```
 python download_and_process_mnist.py
 ```

-to download and process MNIST dataset.
+to download and process MNIST dataset, then run

-Run

 ```
 python main.py --gpu=0